AlliVaughn/etl/README.md

 * For each file, we then used Beautiful Soup to scrap the data.
     * Pull Month and Year from the page
-    * Each calendar is a table with (generally) each td tag reprsenting a day
+    * Each calendar is a table with (generally) each td tag representing a day
     * Loop through reach td tag and establish if this a day for the month be looking for appropriate data
     * If established is a day for the month, then add day to dictionary with allergens (if any)
 * Load dictionary into pandas dataframe